Destination: Tanzania

 ANIMALS YOU MAY SEE:

 The numbers are astonishing: over 1.2 million wildebeest and 300,000 zebras, along with topi and other gazelle, move in a constant cycle through the Serengeti-Mara ecosystem in search of nutritious grass and water.
 Guided by survival instinct, each wildebeest will cover 800-1,000 km on its individual journey along age-old migration routes.
-Hungry predators including lion, leopard, cheetah, hyena, wild dog and crocs make sure only the strongest survive in this natural spectacle.
+Hungry predators including lion, leopard, cheetah and hyena, make sure only the strongest survive in this natural spectacle.

 NORTHERN SERENGETI

 The northern Serengeti is unspoiled and beautiful and quiet in comparison to the southern Serengeti plains.
-The area stretches from the Lobo Hills southwards to Seronera and is typified by stunning green rolling hills.
-Even more special about the lodge in the Northern Serengeti is the Wildlife Protected Area that allows for private, off-roading game driving while staying.
-This allows for elevated safari experiences in the open vehicles early in the morning and late at night when the cats do their hunting!
+The area stretches from Kogatende and the Lobo Hills southwards to Seronera and is typified by stunning green rolling hills.
 Like the other areas throughout Tanzania, the Northern Serengeti is also filled with an abundance of diverse animals such as giraffes, elephants, buffalo, wildebeest, zebra, lions, leopards, and cheetahs!

 Is a Tanzania Safari on your Bucket List?